chesseye/chesseye/README.md

 ## Run

-  * To read data from the second camera (e.g. USB webcam on a laptop), and have the computer suggest moves for the black player, run: `python cam/chesseye.py --src=1 | controller/controller -kibbitz 1 | python -u voice/speak.py`
+  * To read data from the second camera (e.g. USB webcam on a laptop), and have the computer suggest moves for the black player, run: `python cam/chesseye.py --src=1 | controller/controller -kibbitz 1 | python voice/speak.py`